 Professional Seminar & Internship in School Psychology II is the second of a two-part culminating component of school psychology training conducted under the joint supervision of a credentialed school psychologist and university faculty.
 Students are expected to discuss professional experiences including counseling, psychological assessment(s), report writing, participation in team meetings, consultation, ethical & legal issues in school psychology and service to diverse ethnic, cultural, disability, gender and sexual orientation groups.
 It is expected that at the completion of the internship year (minimum 1200 hours), students will be prepared to function independently as school psychologists.
-Prerequisite: Full time enrollment in the School Psychology Program, successful completion of first two years of Program of Study, Praxis 2 pass results, "Meets the Standards" in all areas for Professional Work Dispositions, successful completion of EP 992 or permission of School Psychology Program Director.
+Prerequisite: Full time enrollment in the School Psychology Program, successful completion of first two years of Professional Work Dispositions, successful completion of EP 992 or permission of School Psychology Program Director.
 Every year.
 3 Credits